 You take the train to work every day.
 You go on long drives to visit relatives.
 You walk your dog.
 You hike.
 Why not multitask?

 One thing that you can do to improve your language learning is to listen to podcasts about - well, you guessed it - learning languages.
-Different people learn in different ways, and you might find that podcasts can give you some really good tips on how to learn even better.
-In addition, they can help keep you motivated to continue with your own language learning.
+Different people learn in different ways, and you might find that language learning podcasts can give you some really good tips on how to learn even better.
+In addition, they can help keep you motivated to continue with your own language learning and give you new learning material.

 Podcasts about language learning in general